Spyker Cars: Post-bankruptcy

 On September 16, 2013, Spyker N.V. lost its listing on Euronext Amsterdam after failing to undergo a restructuring agreement.

-On November 5, 2014, the Dutch Court "Midden Nederland" ordered Spyker to leave, within seven days, the factory they rented and to pay 152.000 euro in overdue rent.
+On November 5, 2014, the Central Netherlands District Court ordered Spyker to leave the factory it had been renting within seven days and pay its owner €152,000 in overdue rent.
 The claim was made by Jacques Walch, the owner of the factory rented by Spyker.
-Despite this, CEO Victor Muller insisted the company would be able to pay its bills "in a matter of days."
+Despite this, CEO Victor Muller insisted the company would be able to pay its bills "in a matter of days".

-On 2 December 2014 Spyker NV was granted a moratorium of payment (financial restructuring) by the Dutch court "Midden Nederland".
+On 2 December 2014, Spyker NV was granted a moratorium of payment (financial restructuring) by the Central Netherlands District Court.
 Spyker needed protection from creditors for its liquidity problems.
-Victor R. Muller, Spyker founder and chief executive, said "Over the past few years, Spyker has faced a number of serious difficulties and challenges resulting from, among others, the legacy of the F1 era and the acquisition of Saab Automobile AB,".
+Victor R. Muller, Spyker founder and chief executive, said "Over the past few years, Spyker has faced a number of serious difficulties and challenges resulting from, among others, the legacy of the F1 era and the acquisition of Saab Automobile AB".

-On 18 December 2014 Spyker NV was declared bankrupt by the Dutch court "Midden Nederland".
-Victor R. Muller, Spyker's founder and chief executive, said "In 2000 our objective was to found a global sports car manufacturer, and we did just that.
-During this time we deployed several challenging activities.
-These have affected the company, and contributed to our decline,".
-Spyker appealed the bankruptcy declaration, and on 29 January 2015, the court reversed the declaration.
-This meant that Spyker NV was protected from creditors, while solving its financial difficulties.
-This allowed Muller to pursue plans to merge Spyker with an unnamed "US based manufacturer of high performance electric aircraft."
-This proposed merger partner was eventually discovered to be a company called Volta Volare.
-On May 13 of that year, Spyker NV closed a deal with the creditors.
-Spyker owed 44 million euro and agreed to pay 12.000 euro per creditor.
-The curator of Saab GB was the largest creditor; it claimed 24,9 million euro.
-Saab GB agreed to receive a payment of 61.000 euro.
-A following attempt by the Latvian bank Lizings to claim more money, was declined by the court.
+On December 2, 2014, Spyker filed a voluntary petition to financially restructure ("surseance van betaling") to address short-term operational and liquidity challenges, the Dutch equivalent of Chapter 11 bankruptcy.
+The Central Netherlands District Court initially declared the company bankrupt on 18 December, but reversed course on January 29, 2015, after Spyker appealed the decision.
+The court granted Spyker's petition and appointed an administrator to work with the Board of Management in managing the company's affairs until the completion of its restructure.
+The court's ruling granted the company a moratorium of payment to protect its assets from seizure by creditors for the duration of the restructure.

+On May 13, Spyker closed a deal with the creditors—to whom it owed a combined €44 million—to pay them €12,000 each.
+Saab GB, the largest creditor with €24.9 million at stake, agreed to receive a payment of €61,000.
+A later attempt by the Latvian bank Lizings to claim more money was declined by the court.

-On July 29, 2015, Spyker exited moratorium of payment (restructuring), and resumed business operations.
+On July 29, 2015, Spyker completed its restructuring plan and resumed regular business operations.
 In March 2016, Spyker announced the production of a new model, the C8 Preliator, at the Geneva Motor Show.

 In January 2021, Spyker filed for bankruptcy again.
+Mr. D. Steffens had been appointed trustee in bankruptcy.

+In 2023, trustee Steffens announced that he might file charges against Muller for bankruptcy fraud.
+At that time, Spyker no longer had a production site, personnel, parts and tools.
+These have been laid off, sold or disappeared at an earlier stage.
+Only trademark rights and intellectual property remain.

+In the August 2025 bankruptcy report, trustee Dennis Steffens announced the sale of the trademark rights of Spyker.
+This made a restart by Muller impossible and meant an important step in the final liquidation of the Spyker company.